*** NEIGHBORHOOD 1996-1997 ***

 nudges the dormant to hatch

-into the daylight—
+the daylight—

 under the therapeutic patch